thedevdojo/larasail/README.md

 1. Your website domain *(website.com)*
 2. The location of the files for your site *(/var/www/website/public)*

-Finally, point your DNS to the IP address of your new server...
+Finally, point your Domain to the IP address of your new server...
 And Wallah, you're ready to rock 🤘 with your new Laravel website.